Musk's Tesla electrifies bitcoin with $1.5 billion bet, car payments pledge

 Graphic: Bitcoin hits record high on Tesla investment

-Late on Sunday, in a fresh endorsement for the crypto currency, Musk tweeted “Who let the Doge Out” -- mimicking lines from the famous song by Baha Men from the year 2000.

-The coin has also received attention from California rapper Snoop Dogg by putting up an image of a dog tagged “Snoop Doge” on his Twitter timeline.

 Dogecoin was created largely as a satirical critique of the 2013 crypto frenzy and is not taken as seriously as bitcoin or ethereum.
-It has almost doubled in value since Friday, hitting a record $0.0871 according to data on blockchain and cryptocurrency website Coindesk.
+It has almost doubled in value since Friday, hitting a record 8.71 cents, according to data on blockchain and cryptocurrency website Coindesk.

-Reporting by Subrat Patnaik in Bengaluru and Thyagaraju Adinarayan and Anna Irrera in London; Writing by Patrick Graham; Editing by Bernard Orr and Saumyadeb Chakrabarty
+Reporting by Subrat Patnaik in Bengaluru and Thyagaraju Adinarayan and Anna Irrera in London; Writing by Patrick Graham; Editing by Bernard Orr, Saumyadeb Chakrabarty and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.